jxmot/website_template-no_bootstrap/README.md

 # Website Template - NO BOOTSTRAP

+I wanted a *basic*, *simple* and *working* website template.
+It had to have a navigation bar and be *responsive*... it seems that everyone has a different definition of what *resposive* actually means.

 After some (*ok, more than just "some"*) frustration getting Bootstrap to cooperate on a number of issues:

-* Not all browsers produce the same results
+* Not all browsers(or platforms!) produce the same results
 * Bootstrap CSS is an excellent CSS framework, but too complicated and too much overhead for basic needs
 * I'm tired of it lol